opensource-observer/oso/apps/docs/docs/integrate/data-science.md

    FROM `opensource-observer.oso_playground.code_metrics_by_project_v1`
    ORDER BY last_commit_date DESC
    ```

+   **Remember to replace `my-oso-playground` with your project id.**:
+   This will attach the query to your billing account.

    Execute the code block.
 The query will run in a few seconds and the results will be stored in the `df` dataframe.